hadrysmateusz/slate-plugin-system/core_api_reference.md

 All of the overrides from the above props and those contained in plugins will be merged and applied automatically.

+## React Hooks

+### useCreateEditor

+A hook which takes an array of plugins as an argument and returns a memoized editor object.

+- It uses `createEditor()` to create the basic slate editor object
+- It then wraps it using `withReact()` (which means you don't have to add withReact to your plugins list)
+- It then wraps it using all `editorOverrides` functions inside your plugins (from right to left)
+- It memoizes the editor object using `useMemo()`

+## Helpers

 ### composeOverrides

 A function used to merge multiple `editorOverrides` functions into one.
 Useful for using custom logic with more generic, shared overrides.